snehasal/anomaly_detection/README.md

       * Create objects of class PurchaseEvents and update eventDictionary.
 The eventDictionary is a hashmap with the key               as user and value as an Array list of Objects of class PuchaseEvent.
 These objects contain the transactions as                 seen in input data.
       * Populate the social Network which has friends of each user at a Degree of 1. is a hashmap with the key as user                 and value as a Set of friends of that user.
    3. Read Streaming Data into StreamData Array List.
 This data is processed line by line.
    4. For each Test Event:
       - For a befriend/unfriend event – update the social Network of friends.
       - For a purchase Event:
-            1. Retrieve the friends of the user up to degree D.
+            1.Retrieve the friends of the user up to degree D.
-            2. Gather all transaction Data for the friendsList and put them in a priority Queue based on latest timestamp                     (first) and order of event(second)
+            2.Gather all transaction Data for the friendsList and put them in a priority Queue based on latest timestamp                     (first) and order of event(second)
-            3. Calculate mean and standard deviation of the top T events and compare it with test amount.
+            3.Calculate mean and standard deviation of the top T events and compare it with test amount.
-            4. If the amount is found to be anomalous, write it to the output file
-            5. Add the purchase event to eventDictionary(step 2a)
+            4.If the amount is found to be anomalous, write it to the output file 5.Add the purchase event to eventDictionary(step 2a)

 ### 2. Dependencies: ###
    I have used two external jars for processing the Json inputs and outputs.